jim-collier/x9git/README.md

 	- GitFlow was also later modified with the idea of a "hotfix" branch, for fixing something already released without waiting for the next release. `br hotfix` is that branch.
 It starts from `main`, merges back into `main`, and then copies the fix into `dev` too, so the next release can't undo it.

 	- Two parts of GitFlow are left out on purpose: *release* branches, and the `develop` / `feature/` branch naming.
-Both pay off on a product with several versions being maintained at once.
-Most projects aren't that, so they'd be extra steps for nothing.
+Both work when several versions being maintained at once.
+Most projects don't do that, so they wouldd be extra steps for nothing.

 - [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow): You get this with Gitsby when your repo has no `dev` branch.